 Esli Gollapalli, DO

 Going forward, Americares will continue to support health facilities in Ukraine with funding and shipments of critical medicines and supplies.
 For organizations in Poland, Romania and Slovakia meeting the needs of refugees from Ukraine, Americares will continue its support and plans to provide training in mental health and psychosocial skills to increase the capacity of local organizations to meet the growing demand for these services.
-The Americares MHPSS Ukraine response team plans to provide MHPSS technical assistance to local organizations in Poland and Ukraine as well.

 “Americares will continue to provide support to health services and organizations helping those impacted by the ongoing humanitarian crisis as we constantly evaluate short- and long-term needs of survivors.”

 As winter and damage to infrastructure from the war combine to limit health care delivery, Americares is providing generators to keep the health facilities functioning.
 Read more of this story.

 Not all solutions to winter are technical.
 We work to meet the needs as the occur.